Collaboration for Enhanced Research Impact (CERI)

 CERI allows us to share lessons on what works across research groups, for example, in knowledge mobilisation, science communication and capacity building, and to build on what others have learned.

-How we aim to add value for early- to mid-career researchers
+How we add value for early- to mid-career researchers

 CERI provides the opportunity to enhance support for EMCRs by sharing resources for capacity building.
 It provides new and expanded opportunities for EMCRs to network, receive peer-support and participate in EMCR-focused events.